Rainforest Wildlife Conservation Volunteering: on the borders of Taman Negara

 Local Tribal Village

-You will visit the local tribal village and learn about their culture and how they live in the jungle.
-They will take you to their plantations, regularly harvested by the tribeswomen who sell the excess fruit.
-You will also conduct a 3 hour ‘Conservation English’ session for the children and supported by the Ecoteer leader you will help to improve their English and teach them about the environment.
+Volunteers staying for 1 week or more will learn bushcraft skills from the Batek tribe and may get the chance to go camping with the tribe and learn how they live in the jungle, weather depending!
+If you come for a minimum of 2 weeks, you will have the opportunity to help teach the Batek children basic English, maths and science through educational activities.
 These sessions are great fun but serve an important function, as the area has been earmarked for an increase in tourism and without being able to speak English, these tribal people will not be able to benefit from the new industry.

 ABOUT THE ORANG ASLI: